Congratulations, you’ve just set up an ecommerce store – now what?

-You’ll also notice, in the image, that I’m presented with some relevant interests that might also be worth targeting.
+You’ll also notice, in the image, that I’m presented with some relevant interests that might also be worth targeting in your marketing strategy.

-Don’t go too crazy here, as the more precisely that you can target your ad, the better your results will be.
+Don’t go too crazy here, as the more precisely that you can target your ad, the better your results will be across the social network.